 ACU's D.Min. program began in 1987.
 The history of this program gives depth and experience that benefits every new student.
-At ACU, you will participate with a growing group of students and alumni that make up an ongoing learning community that meets electronically and in person last year.
+At ACU, you will participate with a growing group of students and alumni that make up an ongoing learning community.
 Additionally, you will interact with excellent faculty who bring both research and the practice of ministry into the collegial and dynamic learning that comprises ACU's D.Min. program.

 3. What if I don't have an M.Div.?

-M.Div. equivalency can be granted to those students who have a theological master's degree from an ATS accredited school and who have taken additional hours of graduate coursework.
+M.Div. equivalency can be earned by students who have a theological master's degree from an ATS-approved school and who have taken additional hours of graduate coursework.

-5. What if I don't have three years of ministry experience post graduation?
+5. What if I don't have three years of ministry experience?

-The Doctor of Ministry program is an advanced theological degree designed for persons who are in ministry.
-Students are expected to demonstrate a high level of competence in the practice of ministry.
-Applicants will need to demonstrate their practical ministerial knowledge by meeting this minimum three year ministry requirement.
-Occasional exceptions are granted, but will need to be explored with the program director.
+Because the Doctor of Ministry program is an advanced theological degree designed for persons who are in ministry, applicants are expected to demonstrate a high level of competence in the practice of ministry by gaining at least three years of ministry experience following the completion of their first theological master's degree.
+Occasional exceptions are granted but will need to be explored with the program director.

 6. I'm in ministry and have a family.
 Can I still find time to complete the D.Min. program?

 The Doctor of Ministry program is actually designed for adult learners, serving in full time ministry.
 Some students spend about one day a week on program assignments.
 The good news is that the work you will be doing for the program will not be busy work.
 Your reading and assignments will integrate into much of what you are already doing in ministry.
 The Doctor of Ministry program will help you develop strong skills in time management and learning to balance the precious commodity of time!

 7. What is a project/thesis?